wuqixiaobai/wpsso-plm/readme.txt

 </head>
 `

-* Example WPSSO PLM Meta Tags with WPSSO JSON Pro Markup
+* Example WPSSO PLM meta tags with WPSSO JSON Pro markup for a Restaurant (Local Business).
+The image and video ("application/x-shockwave-flash" and "text/html" embed) meta tags and markup have been excluded for brevety. ;-)

 `
 <head>